snl-dakota/dakota/docs/user/usingdakota/inputfile/variables.rst

 :dakkw:`interrface-analysis_drivers-analysis_components` specification
 (see also :ref:`variables:parameters:standard`)

 State variables, as with other types of variables, are viewed differently depending on the method in use.
+By default, only parameter studies, design of experiments, and verification methods will vary state variables.
+This can be overridden as discussed in :ref:`variables:mixedview`.

 Since these variables are neither design nor uncertain variables, algorithms for optimization, least squares, and uncertainty quantification do not iterate on these variables by default.
 They are inactive and hidden from the algorithm.
 However, Dakota still maps these variables through the user’s interface where they affect the computational model in use.
 This allows optimization, least squares, and uncertainty quantification studies to be executed under different simulation conditions (which will result, in general, in different results).
 Parameter studies and design of experiments methods, on the other hand, are general-purpose iterative techniques which do not by default draw a distinction between variable types.
 They include state variables in the set of variables to be studied, which permit them to explore the effect of state variable values on the responses of interest.

+When a state variable is held fixed, the specified ``initial_state`` is used as its sole value.
+If the state variable is defined only by its bounds, then the initial_state will be inferred from the variable bounds or valid set values.
+If a method iterates on a state variable, the variable is treated as a design variable with the given bounds, or as a uniform uncertain variable with the given bounds.

 In some cases, state variables are used direct coordination with an optimization, least squares, or uncertainty quantification algorithm.